MansiSetty/Image-Musicalization-for-Visually-Impaired/README.md

 ================================================================================================

--The file cnn.py was used to train the CNN model.
+- The file cnn.py was used to train the CNN model.

 - The file gui.py gives the actual output on a python gui rendered by tkinter.